New Jersey Multi-Vehicle Accident Attorneys

 You should avoid any communication with the at-fault party, their lawyers, your insurance company, and the at-fault driver’s insurance company without a lawyer present.
 Any of these parties may try to manipulate you into admitting partial fault for the accident so that they can lower your compensation.
 While you will likely have to answer questions from these parties at some point during your case, your lawyer should be present to ensure that all questions are proper and that you understand what is being asked.

-Brach Eichler Trial Lawyers is a team of dedicated and accomplished trial lawyers who fight tirelessly for our clients.
+Brach Eichler Injury Lawyers is a team of dedicated and accomplished trial lawyers who fight tirelessly for our clients.
 We are passionate about advocating for those who have suffered injuries in car accidents, and we have witnessed the impact that fair compensation can have on families struggling with the aftermath.
 After every case, we ask ourselves these questions:

 - Did we provide justice?

 - Did we obtain adequate compensation to meet your current and future needs?

 - Are you and your family more secure now than when you came to us?

 We strive to ensure that we can confidently answer “yes” to all of these questions after every case that we take on.
 Our commitment to justice and aggressive client advocacy has given us a great track record of achieving favorable settlements and verdicts.
 We have recovered more than $300 million for our clients, including dozens of million- and multi-million dollar car accident settlements.

 At Brach Eichler Injury Lawyers, we understand that many car accident victims worry that hiring a lawyer to help with their claim will be too expensive.
 At Brach Eichler Injury Lawyers, we operate on a contingency-fee basis, which means that we only collect payment if we win your case.
 At that point, we take a percentage of your overall settlement or verdict.
 If we do not obtain a favorable outcome on your behalf, then you do not owe us any money.